basnetnirakar/ProcessTomo/README.md

 Python modules to process tomograms.
 This is the updated version of my previous scripts and now availiable via pip

 pip install ProcessTomo
+this is the alpha version and works only with tomograms taken with Serial-EM

 # Tomo